ljdursi/dursi-blog/_drafts/julia-vs-chapel.md

 experiments and looking at the results.
 While large-scale computing
---- in an HPC or Spark-style Big-data sense --- is not a forte of Julia's right now, the basic pieces are there and it certainly could be in the near future.
+--- in an HPC or Spark-style Big-data sense --- is not a forte of Julia's right now, the basic pieces are there and it certainly could be in the future.

-Many of Julia's disadvantages are inevitable flip sides of some of those advantages.  advantages.
+Many of Julia's disadvantages are inevitable flip sides of some of those advantages.
 Because of the dynamic nature of the language and its reliance on JIT and type inference, it is [still not possible](https://discourse.julialang.org/t/julia-static-compilation/296/27)